→ Open the Data Explorer in a new tab.

 Of the 5800 million tonnes of primary plastic no longer in use, only 9 percent has been recycled since 1950.

 To which industries and product uses is primary plastic production allocated?
 In the chart we see plastic production allocation by sector for 2015.

 Building and construction was the second largest sector utilizing 19 percent of the total.
 Primary plastic production does not directly reflect plastic waste generation (as shown in the next section), since this is also influenced by the polymer type and lifetime of the end product.

 Primary plastic production by polymer type can be found here.

-The chart above shows the use of primary plastics by sector; in the chart we show these same sectors in terms of plastic waste generation.
+This chart shows the use of primary plastics by sector; in the chart we show these same sectors in terms of plastic waste generation.
 Plastic waste generation is strongly influenced by primary plastic use, but also the product lifetime.

 Packaging is therefore the dominant generator of plastic waste, responsible for almost half of the global total.